 Indiana INTERNnet: How many internships did you have?

-Nick Luchtefeld: One of the requirements for Butler Business majors is that you must complete two internships.
+Nick Luchtefeld: One of the requirements for Butler business majors is that you must complete two internships.
 I was able to land two internships before starting my career search.
-My first internship was with Wolverine Worldwide who is a shoe manufacture and I worked in work boot department.
+My first internship was with Wolverine Worldwide who is a shoe manufacturer, and I worked in work boot department.
 At Wolverine I worked with a mix of marketing …